imiller82/shilu-utilities/README.md

 For lines with multiple occurances of the same search term, it will break into more than two segments

+Takes arguments on the command line as follows:

+  first argument: search term - if not provided, promted on command line

+  second argument: output filename - if not provided, defaults to "output.csv"

+  third argument: input file directory path - if not provided, defaults to "./shilu/"

+ -Note: Minimal error checking on command line input.

+Outputs (to .csv):

+ +volume title

+ +volume number

+ +line in volume (not counting whitespace) - intended to help users of print volumes locate the entry

+ +line in file (counting whitespace) - intended to help users of this digital copy locate the entry

+ +reignYear/lunarMonth

+ +ganzhiDay

+ +year (Gregorian calendar)

+ +filename

+ +term (as found in text)

+ +line segment before term

+ +line segment(s) after(between) terms

+ ——————

+doubleSearch

+A search utility for working with the shilu, creates a list of term matches, the surrounding text, and useful metadata (title, volume, line, date, etc)

+Works the same as shiluSearch, but if the first search term is found, searches for a second term in the line

 Current version 0.10

 ——————

+Takes arguments on the command line as follows:

+  first argument: manadatory search term - if not provided, promted on command line

+  second argument: optional second search term - if not provided, promted on command line

+  third argument: output filename - if not provided, defaults to "output.csv"

+  fourth argument: input file directory path - if not provided, defaults to "./shilu/"

+ -Note: Minimal error checking on command line input.

+Outputs (to .csv):

+ +volume title

+ +volume number

+ +line in volume (not counting whitespace) - intended to help users of print volumes locate the entry

+ +line in file (counting whitespace) - intended to help users of this digital copy locate the entry

+ +reignYear/lunarMonth

+ +ganzhiDay

+ +year (Gregorian calendar)

+ +filename

+ +first search term (as found in text)

+ +second search term (as found in text) or "none" if not found in that line

+ +line containing first search term